 Champagne R. Faivre

-Champagne R. Faivre — Meunier Terroir from Belval
+Champagne R. Faivre: Meunier Terroir from Belval

 Champagne R. Faivre is a Récoltant-Manipulant from Belval-sous-Châtillon in the Vallée de la Marne.
-The maison is led by David Faivre, who as a vigneron has dedicated himself to the Meunier terroir of the Haute Vallée de Belval.
+The maison is run by David Faivre, who as a vigneron has dedicated himself to the Meunier terroir of the Haute Vallée de Belval.

 Vignoble & Soil

-One of the parcels is called Les Champs Robins and is reserved as a single vineyard for the Blanc de Blancs cuvée "Les Champs de Romy."
+One of the parcels is called Les Champs Robins and is reserved as a single vineyard for the Blanc-de-Blancs cuvée "Les Champs de Romy."

 Viticulture & Sustainability